4 Ways to Avoid Estate Litigation

 - Prepare estate documents.
 With the legal assistance of a reliable attorney, ensure that your wills and trusts are adequately drafted and customized to your personal conditions.

 - Regularly review and update your estate documents.
 Constant life changes may cause you to add or remove beneficiaries, especially if one of them passes away before you do.
 Also update the beneficiaries on your pensions, IRAs and life insurance.

 - Include division of personal property.
 Aside from the estate, personal property is another issue fought between family members, particularly ones with sentimental value.
 Leaving specific instructions in your trust or will can save loved ones from fighting over your possessions.

-For more information, contact our The Woodlands estate planning attorney to schedule your consultation today.
+For more information, contact our The Woodlands estate planning attorney to schedule your no obligation consultation today.